-- c.
-Proximity to Critical Facilities.
-The benefits and impacts on different elements of the grid, including affected circuits and critical nodes such as substations and main transmission lines, are not limited to residential areas.
-Accordingly, PRDOH may also consider the scale of networked impacts associated with loss of power from the asset to be improved.
+PRDOH may consider the scale of networked impacts associated with loss of power from the asset to be improved.
+Accordingly, PRDOH reserves the right to prioritize projects in non-residential areas that improve grid reliability for critical infrastructure.
 Projects with areas of impact determined to be less than fifty percent (50%) residential must be in close proximity to critical facilities and demonstrate how they represent a benefit to these facilities.
-The Unmet Needs Assessment and Action Plan describe various critical facilities which are vital to the health and security of all populations on the island, regardless of socioeconomic status.
+The Unmet Needs Assessment and Action Plan describe various critical facilities that are vital to the health and security of all populations on the Island, regardless of socioeconomic status.
 Such facilities include but are not limited to hospitals and critical care facilities, transportation and supply hubs, pharmacies, and/or grocery stores.
-Projects that qualify under the Urgent Need National Objective will still be evaluated for the remaining criteria detailed below. - 2.
-Improved Reliability.
-PRDOH will evaluate how the proposed project measurably improves electrical service reliability in LMI areas that are primarily residential through one (1) of the following criteria: - a.
-A reduction in the duration of power outages; and/or - b.
-A reduction in the frequency of power interruptions.
+Projects that qualify under the Urgent Need National Objective will still be evaluated for the remaining criteria detailed below.